 14. idioms with the verb “to be” 15

-As seen from the table, to be going to, Present Continuous and Present Indefinite were not noted by the investigator (See table 1).
+As seen from the table, to be going to, Present Continuous and Present Indefinite were not noted by the investigator (See Table 1).
 It seems that in that period they were hardly used.
 The fact that attracts our attention in Ugryumova’s investigation is that the ways of expressing futurity were analyzed by dividing them into grammatical, lexico-grammatical subgroups.
-Present Indefinite and Present Perfect were included in the list of grammatical ways of expressing futurity while the rest in the lexico-grammatical ways of expressing futurity.
-This work lets us know what changes had occurred during the historical development of the language.
-While comparing them with the examples from modern fiction it turns out that in contemporary English the future is widely expressed by “to be going to”, “The Present Continuous”, “The Present Indefinite” rather than those of lexico-grammatical ways shown by Ugryumova.
+Present Indefinite and Present Perfect were included in the list of grammatical ways of expressing futurity while the rest were in the lexico-grammatical ways of expressing futurity.
+This work lets us know what changes occurred during the historical development of the language.
+While comparing them with the examples from modern fiction it turns out that in contemporary English the future is widely expressed by “to be going to”, “The Present Continuous”, and “The Present Indefinite” rather than those of lexico-grammatical ways shown by Ugryumova.
 The tense forms such as the Continuous, Perfect or Perfect Continuous formed with auxiliary verbs are considered as aspects.
-She doesn’t accept futurity (formed by “will”) as a tense and defines it as a concept denoting certainty and intention.
+She doesn’t accept futurity (formed by “will”) as tense and defines it as a concept denoting certainty and intention.
 The future is defined differently by different scholars.
-It is often presented as speech time preceding event time, in contrast to past where event time precedes speech time.
-In fact, the most typical uses of future involve actions that are planned by the agent of the sentence, whereas cases of ‘pure prediction’ are less frequent.
+It is often presented as speech time preceding event time, in contrast to the past where event time precedes speech time.
+The most typical uses of the future involve actions that are planned by the agent of the sentence, whereas cases of ‘pure prediction’ are less frequent.

 Jespersen’s Viewpoint about the Existence of the Future Tense in English

-One of the linguists ignoring future as a tense is Jespersen.
+One of the linguists ignoring the future as tense is Jespersen.
 He had expressed his doubts about this matter in his famous book “The Philosophy of Grammar” (Jespersen, 1958, p.
 50).
 He based his opinion on the fact that the English future is expressed by the phrase “shall/will+infinitive”, and the verbs “shall” and “will” (which make part of the phrase) preserve some of their original meaning.
 In Jespersen’s view, “shall” expresses the modal shade of obligation, and “will”—an element of volition.
 Therefore, they cannot go as the markers of future tense in English.
 He tries to prove that English has no way of expressing “pure futurity” free from modal shades of meaning.
-A lot of linguists support Jespersen’s view ignoring the existence of future and at the same time accepting “shall” and “will” as modal verbs, not as auxiliary verbs forming future tense forms.
+A lot of linguists support Jespersen’s view ignoring the existence of the future and at the same time accepting “shall” and “will” as modal verbs, not as auxiliary verbs forming future tense forms.

 Strang’s Viewpoint about the Existence of the Future Tense in English

 Strang completely agrees with Jespersen’s view (Rayevska, 1976, p.
 155).
 According to him, “pure futurity is probably rather rare as a grammatical category, and there are historical reasons why we should not expect to find it realized in English.”
 (Strang, 1964, p.
 147).
-Basing on Jespersen’s view some grammarians state that “shall” and “will” are generally recognized as the markers of the future.
+Based on Jespersen’s view some grammarians state that “shall” and “will” are generally recognized as the markers of the future.
 They object to identifying them (“shall” and “will”) in the terms of “Future Tense” (Rayevska, 1976, p.
 154).
 Unlike Khaimovich & Rogovskaya they consider that future has no special form to make an opposeme with that of the forms of the past and present tenses.
-According to them, “there is no Future Tense as such in English, simply a number of ways in which we can speak about future situations.”
+According to them, “there is no Future Tense as such in English, simply several ways in which we can speak about future situations.”

 Rayevska’s Viewpoint about the Existence of the Future Tense